UoMResearchIT/matlab-novice/episodes/02-arrays.md

      0     0     0     0     0
 ```
 creates a matrix of 3 rows and 5 columns, filled with zeros.
-If we had only passed one dimension, matlab assumes you want a square matrix, so
+If we had only passed one dimension, MATLAB assumes you want a square matrix, so
 ```matlab
 >> Z = zeros(3)
 ```